Artchibald/WTW-illustrator-script/README.md

 # To be done

-Remove typescript bugs from contact sheet script.
+- need to enlarge the contact sheet to accomodate more icons

-Be sure you allocate time for testing on MacOS and Windows
+- Be sure you allocate time for testing on MacOS and Windows

-If all layers are on show only first
+- If all layers are on show only first

-Organize the readme better
+- Organize the readme better

-Simplify
+- Simplify repetitions

-Change functions to arrow functions
+- Change functions to arrow functions

-change all vars to lets

-if all layers on turn them off before running
+- if all layers on turn them off before running

-if locked unlock
+- if locked unlock all

 # Done

+- change all vars to lets

+- Remove all typescript bugs from contact sheet script.

-URGENT FROM CLIENT, NAMES in contact sheet
+- URGENT FROM CLIENT, NAMES in contact sheet

-ignore locked guides layer
+- ignore locked guides layer

-add -24x24 ...etc to all exports AGAIN
+- add -24x24 ...etc to all exports AGAIN

-GET Extendscript toolkit for Windows!
+- GET Extendscript toolkit for Windows!

-Move colors into its own layer to avoid deleting the guides
+- Move colors into its own layer to avoid deleting the guides

-Time off half day tue 31 MAY, need afternoon off
+- Time off half day tue 31 MAY, need afternoon off

-Tuesday 7 June need day off please
+- Tuesday 7 June need day off please

-URGENT DISCREPANCY BETWEEN AI FILE AND THE ICON STYLE GRID PDF!!
+- URGENT DISCREPANCY BETWEEN AI FILE AND THE ICON STYLE GRID PDF!!

 # Questions for client